foluALX/alx-low_level_programming/0x01-variables_if_else_while/README.md

 print base16
-print numbers seperated by comma and whitespace a program that prints all possible different combinations of two digits
+print numbers seperated by comma and whitespace a program that prints all possible different combinations of two digits a program that prints all possible different combinations of three digits